 The oriental spicy scent of Amber oil may be less known among its peers, although its sweet, resinous, intimately warm aroma makes it a favourite ingredient in the perfume industry.
 Amber is typically suited as a base note in perfumes, for its rich, full-bodied and long-lasting fragrance.
 The notes in this fragrance can best be described as balsamic, vanilla-like, musky and warm spicy.

 The cheerful scent of amber oil has a psychological soothing effect on the mind and helps to calm the mind and reduce anxiety.
-Even for spiritual purposes, it is believed to deepen meditations, enlightens the mind and promote inner vision.
-Amber essential oil is well known in aroma therapy for its calming properties to relieve stress, anxiety and tension.
+Even for spiritual purposes, it is believed to deepen meditations, enlighten the mind and promote inner vision.
+Amber essential oil is well known in aromatherapy for its calming properties to relieve stress, anxiety and tension.
 It fulfils a supporting role to soothe cramps, catarrh, pain, asthmatic complaints, infections.
 Amber oil is also used as an additive in aphrodisiac massage / skin oils.

-Amber Oil lowers Stress & Anxiety
+Amber Oil Lowers Stress & Anxiety

 For many amber oil is the most preferred essential oil to reduce stress and anxiety.
 The proven link between the limbic system and our sense of smell is why inhaling amber oil, adding a few drops into bath water, or mixing it with a carrier oil for a soothing massage can be a great way to calm both your mind and body.
 Its soothing effect ensures a good night’s sleep and a refreshed feeling the next morning.